RESUME

 -

-Science news and features of interest to the public appear in National Geographic, Discover Magazine, Mosaic Science, NOVA, Ars Technica, Slate, Nautilus, Double X Science, and others
+Science news and features of interest to the public appear in National Geographic, Discover Magazine, InStyle, Mosaic Science, NOVA, Ars Technica, Slate, Nautilus, Undark, and others

 -

-Technical writing aimed at non-expert scientists and the interested public can be found in Highlights for Argonne National Labs, the front section of the Journal of the American Chemical Society (JACS), and the Proceedings of the National Academy of Sciences (PNAS)
+Science writing aimed at non-expert scientists and the interested public can be found in Highlights for Argonne National Labs, the front section of the Journal of the American Chemical Society (JACS), SIAM News, and the Proceedings of the National Academy of Sciences (PNAS)

 -